Why YouTube is Causing Young Kids to Go into Therapy: And Why Parents Need to Discover Alternatives to Even Youtube Kids

 Lots of younger children now have the YouTube app on their tablet or phone.
-Many parents are unaware that there is actually a Kids YouTube with great parental controls.
-Instead, parents are putting the regular YouTube app on their children’s devices.
-This is a huge mistake, I’ll tell you why.
+Many parents are aware that there is actually a Kids YouTube with better parental controls, but we are now discovering that really disturbing things are getting through those kid-friendly filters as well.

 Let me give you some examples of what is flooding into my office these days. [ I have changed some identifying information to preserve confidentiality]:

 Recently parents brought an eight-year-old boy to see me because he was found in his bedroom with his male best friend naked.
 His parents were horrified and they brought him into therapy right away.
 They said the boys were trying to touch each other’s private parts.
 I will spare you the graphic details, but they were doing sexually explicit things to each other that were way beyond normal curiosity.
 They wanted to know if maybe their son had been sexually abused.

 As they told me this story, my mind went to that conclusion too.
 Where did these boys learn these sexually explicit behaviors?
 Now in the past, when I would talk to a child who had exhibited such behavior, I would typically discover some history of abuse.
 They would’ve learned that behavior from a perpetrator or from being exposed to sexually explicit materials while being groomed for abuse.
 But nowadays the conversation goes in a whole different direction.